 How does the tax system work?

 The tax system works with three boxes, each of which taxes a different type of income.
 Box 1 is about work and home and includes your profit from business.
 Box 2 deals with income from a substantial interest such as shares in your own private limited company.
 Box 3 looks at savings and investments and taxes your assets.
-You calculate the tax for each box separately and add them up.
+You calculate the tax for each box separately and add it up.
 Then tax credits are deducted so you pay less.
 As a result, the system works the same way for everyone regardless of the source of income.

 Box 1: Income from work and home

 Box 1 taxes your business profits and any income from your own home.
 You pay tax in brackets so the rate increases on higher incomes.
 You reduce your taxable income with deductions such as business deductions or mortgage interest.
 The amount that then remains forms the basis for the brackets.
 As a result, the tax matches your actual income rather than your turnover.
-In 2025, there are three brackets that together determine how much tax you pay.
+In 2026, there are three brackets that together determine how much tax you pay.

 Tariffs 2025